pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 - No counter-lobbyists
 - Fukuyama's critique

+It's worth noting that the satire of the -Tourism got praised by no one else than [Francis Fukuyama](https://en.wikipedia.org/wiki/Francis_Fukuyama), who in his review in [American Purpose](https://www.americanpurpose.com/blog/fukuyama/were-cooked/) stated that the novel is "ludicrously unrealistic" and "Robinson posits the most optimistic possible political developments at every turn."

 ## Wrapping up

 If you haven't spotted it yet, the review above is a painful parody.

 "The Ministry For The Tourism In Zurich" doesn't exist.
 What I'm describing is  "The Ministry For The Future", which Kim Stanley Robinson penned with no (known to me) intent for it to be satirical.
+The book I keep comparing it to with the same title was never written.

 I've been working on voicing my concerns about the book for years and chose to go with such a sarcastic comparison not because of my hatred towards KSR, but because I wanted to show how his book limits us in our imaginations of the future.